-And there were other incluents.

-Searching our whole battalion stopped for six hours when were with the mamasan tried to take care of the mamasan tried to take the mamasan tried tried to take the mamasan tried tried to take the mamasan tried tr searching our whole battanon stopped for six hours where of the medics found a real sick baby and tried to take care of the hoby could and papage. of the medics found a real sick pany and theu to take care the He had to do a lot of arguing with the mamasan and papasan them all on a helicopter so the baby could be taken to be taken He had to do a lot of arguing with the mamasan and paper to get them all on a helicopter so the baby could be taken to a lot of them all out.
-But it seems ironic to get them all on a hencopter so the bady could be taken to a hospital.
+And there were other incidents.
+"In one village we were searching our whole battalion stopped for six hours when one of the medics found a real sick baby and tried to take care of it.
+He had to do a lot of arguing with the mamasan and papasan to get them all on a helicopter so the baby could be taken to a hospital.
 Finally he got them all out.
-But it seems ironic, and that with our primary emphasis on killing people and hospital.
-Finally ne got them and out seems ironic, and nice, that with our primary emphasis on killing people, and nice, and whole operation to fly out one sick baby." could stop a whole operation to fly out one sick baby."
+But it seems ironic, and nice, that with our primary emphasis on killing people, we could stop a whole operation to fly out one sick baby."

-Grano says he used to be more of a 'hawk' before he came Grano says ne used to be find the war, he thinks it about the way it has to be fought.
-The to Vietnam.
-But now that he way it has to be fought, the thinks it being fought just about the way it has to be fought.
-The big being fought just about the way to help them.
+Grano says he used to be more of a 'hawk' before he came to Vietnam.
+But now that he's seen the war, he thinks it's being fought just about the way it has to be fought.
 The big thing is teaching the people that we want to help them.
-The VO thing is teaching the people their babies.
+The VC tell them that we will eat their babies.
 Really!
-I'm not kid. ding," he smiles, ironically.
+I'm not kidding," he smiles, ironically.